 During the musical career of a guitar player, the urge to create their own complete compositions generally will take hold.
 However, some musicians wrongly believe songwriters and players are two different entities.
 On the other hand, with the right concepts in mind, anyone can put together a complete tune that expresses a different side of their talent.

 That being said, we put together five tips a guitar player can utilize to help make songwriting easier.
 Ultimately, using these tips should build your songwriting confidence so you can truly show how multi-faceted you are as an artist!

 Thinking about the big picture in terms of composition simply means stepping out of the singular space many guitar players inhabit when it comes to a song.
 What is the whole song instead of just the guitar part?

 This is where ideas are made.
 What is the song about?
 What melodic and harmonic direction do you want to go?
 What might other instruments be doing at any particular moment?
-Stepping outside of the corner guitarists usually inhabit – rhythm sections, lead parts, or solos – is crucial to creating a whole bonafide song.
+Stepping outside the corner guitarists usually inhabit – rhythm sections, lead parts, solos – is crucial to creating a whole bonafide song.

-The attitude you bring into your songwriting craft is always informed by whether you enjoy the effort or not.
-Lazy songs are a dime a dozen, but those truly passionate, inspired tunes are the ones that linger forever in your mind until you get them out of your head.
+The best guitarists know the best played songs are the best enjoyed.
+In the same vein, this can apply to songwriting.
+The attitude you bring to your songwriting craft is always influenced by whether you enjoy the effort or not.
+Lazy songs are a dime a dozen.
+However, those truly passionate and inspired tunes are the ones that linger forever in your heart and mind.

 Pro tip: If a song idea is incessantly playing in your mind, you just might have your next song idea.
 Capture that inspiration whenever possible!